JereKuusela/valheim-world_edit_commands/README.md

 - `from=x,z,y`: Same as the `center`.
 - `height`: Maximum height from the `center` point (default is 1000 meters).
 - `id=id1,id2,...`: List of included ids.
 Supports starts with, ends with or contains by using "*".
 Default is `*` that allows all objects which don't start with "_".
+  - If `id=Player` is used, the command can target players.
+  - However the player object ownership is not changed, so the changes may not affect other players.
 - `ignore=id1,id2,..`: List of ignored ids.
 Supports starts with, ends with or contains by using "*"
 - `info`: Prints information of objects.
 - `level=integer`: Sets levels for creatures (level = stars + 1).
+- `match=data`: Only selects objects with the given ZDO data.
+  - See [data documentation](https://github.com/JereKuusela/valheim-world_edit_commands/blob/main/README_data.md/#Pattern_matching) for more info.
 - `mirror`: Mirrors the position and rotation based on the player position.
 Always mirrors the x-axis.
 - `move=forward,right,up`: Moves objects (meters).
 Static objects only update their position for other players when they leave the area.
 - `origin=player|object|world`: Base direction for `move` and `rotate`.
 Default value `player` uses the player's rotation, `object` uses the objects rotation and `world` uses the global coordinate system (x=north/south,y=up/down,z=west/east).